-I love to read, but with two small kids, an acupuncture practice, this blog, a busy kitchen, and my secret trashy tv habit, I rarely get a book in these days.
+I love to read.
+But with two small kids, an acupuncture practice, this blog, a busy kitchen, and my secret trashy TV habit, I rarely get a book in these days.
 Until I discovered AUDIO BOOKS!

-I easily drive at least an hour per day in the car (don't feel too bad – it's a gorgeous commute complete with mountain vistas, sparking ocean waves, and sometimes even dophins) but I typically spend that time yacking to my family (hands-free of course) or writing my next post (inefficiently) in my head.
+I easily drive at least an hour per day in the car (don't feel too bad – it's a gorgeous commute complete with mountain vistas, sparkling ocean waves, and sometimes even dolphins) but I typically spend that time yacking to my family (hands-free of course) or writing my next post (inefficiently) in my head.

-Joel Salatin is a super likable, down-to-earth old-school farmer and eco-superstar the owner Polyface Farms in the Shenandoah Valley of Virginia.
-From everything from the way we raise or children to the way we feed the masses, he not only points out ever-so-clearly why it “ain't normal” but why our “abnormal” ways are simply not sustainable either.
+Joel Salatin is a super likable, down-to-earth old-school farmer and the owner Polyface Farms in the Shenandoah Valley of Virginia.
+From everything from the way we raise our children to the way we feed the masses, he not only points out ever-so-clearly why it “ain't normal” but why our “abnormal” ways are simply not sustainable either.
 Each chapter also ends with some practical real life things we can do to begin to create change – from learning to compost and growing food in our

-But Salatin's words left me super inspired to get my kids busy in the kitchen, getting their hands dirty with our garden experiment, and helping out our neighbors with some chicken chores.
+But Salatin's words left me inspired to get my kids busy in the kitchen, getting their hands dirty with our garden experiment, and helping out our neighbors with some chicken chores.

 Click here to get Folks, This Ain't Normal